igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 With the roadmap established, the past two months have focused on transitioning from architectural diagrams to hands-on engineering.
 This article chronicles the execution of [Phase 1](https://github.com/igor-baiborodine/insurance-hub/blob/main/docs/system-overview-and-migration-analysis.md#phase-1-foundational-infrastructure--environment-migration-lift-and-shift), which involves a foundational "lift and shift."

-<!--more-->

 This phase moves the entire legacy application from the familiar confines of Docker Compose into a robust, production-like Kubernetes environment.
 By establishing parallel clusters—using Kind for local development and K3s for quality assurance—this critical first step, representing the metaphorical "lift," validates the new platform and lays the stable groundwork necessary for the upcoming deeper service-by-service "shift" migration.

-{{< toc >}}

-### Article Scope
+<!--more-->

 The scope of this article covers the foundational infrastructure "lift" phase of migrating the Insurance Hub to Kubernetes, specifically: